AdobeDocs/workfront.en/help/classic/workfront-basics/updating-work-items-and-viewing-updates/work-on-it-and-done-buttons-accept-complete-work.md

 * The Home area, both in the Work List or the details panel

   For information about marking an item as Done in the Home area, see [Mark an item as Done in the Home area](../../workfront-basics/using-home/using-the-home-area/mark-item-done-in-home.md).

+* In the right panel of the task or issue.

 ## Overview of fields that automatically update when you click the Work On It and Done button